-'''

-<ui:button label="Save" buttonTitle="Click to save the record" />
+lightning:button label="Save" variant="brand" />

-'''

-The latter syntax without aura: set makes more sense in this simple example.
+The latter syntax without aura:set makes more sense in this simple example.
 You can also use this simpler syntax in component references to set values for attributes that are inherited from parent components.